armandofox/audience1st-ticket-availability/readme.txt

 == Installation ==

 1. Install the plugin through the WordPress plugins screen directly, or if your WordPress site doesn't support that, upload the plugin files to the `/wp-content/plugins/plugin-name` directory.
-1. Activate the plugin through the 'Plugins' screen in WordPress.
+2. Activate the plugin through the 'Plugins' screen in WordPress.
-1. Use the Settings->Audience1st Ticket Availability screen to configure the plugin.
+3. Use the Settings->Audience1st Ticket Availability screen to configure the plugin.

 == Screenshots ==

 1. Ticket availability thermometers with default styling.
-You can modify `style.css` to change the styling.

 == Frequently Asked Questions ==